nstene/SleepSEEG/doc/feature_extraction.rst

-    In previous example are all phase synchrony values near 1 and although they are not normally distributed, PC returns value as they would be naturally distribudet with same mean and standart deviation.
+    In previous example are all phase synchrony values near 1 and although they are not normally distributed, PC returns value as they would be naturally distribudet with same mean and standard deviation.

     .. code-block:: py
       :name: PC-example2.4.2